LCD TV Repair Classes and Courses Information

 Alternating Circuits (AC) Circuits Course

 The role of alternating circuits is examined in this course.
 Active devices are studied as students focus on concepts such as network theorems and electrical mathematics.
 Students also delve into topics about inductance, impedance, capacitance and reactance.
 Laboratory work where students physically examine and analyze AC circuitry may be required.
-This course may require basic electronics coursework as a prerequisite.
+This course may necessitate basic electronics coursework as a prerequisite.

 Introduction to Digital Electronics Course